-The Rural Payments Agency (RPA) inspects a percentage of agreements each year on behalf of Natural England.
-The inspections check agreement holders are meeting the schemes’ terms and conditions.
+The Rural Payments Agency (RPA) inspects a percentage of agreements each year to check that agreement holders are meeting the schemes’ terms and conditions.

 Who gets inspected

-RPA will try to combine visits if you have more than one Rural Development Programme for England (RDPE) agreement or have claimed other RDPE grants and subsidies.
+We will try to combine visits if you have more than one agri-agreement scheme, such as CS or ES agreement, or have claimed other agri-environmental grants and subsidies.

 - will give no more than 48 hours notice of the inspection visit

 - cannot give any notice when regulations require them not to contact you in advance